By Daniel Rainbird, The Canadian Press on January 23, 2024.

 Montreal went 0-for-5 on the power play – and allowed a short-handed goal – against an Ottawa penalty kill that ranked 31st in the NHL (72.7 per cent) entering the game.
 The Senators were also 0-for-5 with the man-advantage.

-An unmarked Greig buried a rebound off a short-handed faceoff in Montreal’s zone to open the scoring at 7:45 of the first period and kick-start Ottawa.
+An unmarked Greig buried a rebound off a short-handed faceoff in Montreal’s zone to open the scoring at 7:45 of the first period.

-Pinto poured it on by scoring on a breakaway at 6:22 of the second to make it 3-0 after a beautiful stretch pass from Giroux sent him in alone.
+After Ottawa led the shots 11-6 in the first, Pinto poured it on by scoring on a breakaway at 6:22 of the second to make it 3-0 after a stretch pass from Claude Giroux sent him in alone.

 Montreal went on the power play four different times in the second but had trouble generating quality scoring chances, leading to heavy jeers from the home crowd.